itucimmyt/cs-api/README.md

  - The micro service can connect to a DB, which is not managed in this project.
  - There should be an API manager component which will manage the microservice access.
  - The main configuration item is the data source, found in `` src/main/resources/application.yml `` under ``spring.datasource``.
-The default database configuration follows the standard naming: _ebs-{domain}-db:port/{domaindatabase}_.
+The default database configuration follows the standard naming: _ebs-cs-api-db:port/{domaindatabase}_.
 Example: ``jdbc:postgresql://ebs-ex-db:5432/exdb``. username and password default both to **postgres**
- - Endpoints in dataflows connecting with other microservices _must_ point to standard container names: ebs-sg-{domain}, protocol (http) and port (8080).
+ - Endpoints in dataflows connecting with other microservices _must_ point to standard container names: ebs-sg-cs-api, protocol (http) and port (8080).
 Example: http://ebs-sg-ex:8080
  - Communication over HTTPS will be managed by the upper layer of API Manager

 ### Building tools